clearloop/cadmium/README.md

 __Step 2__:

-Run all devices, on my mac:
+Run all devices, on your mac:

 ```shell
 # ./run.sh